 Great Content from Freelance Writers: The Textbroker Star Levels

 When ordering content from Textbroker, clients will have a vast author pool to explore, as well as the ability to place orders at different star levels.
-These star levels separate all Textbroker authors, based on the quality of the work they produce, with two-star authors at the bottom of the ladder and five-star authors at the top.
-Additionally, the star ratings are also connected to different prices, with the most affordable content coming from the two-star bracket.
+These star levels separate all Textbroker authors, based on the quality of the work they produce, with 3-star authors at the bottom of the ladder and 5-star authors at the top.
+Additionally, the star ratings are also connected to different prices, with the most affordable content coming from the 3-star bracket.

 Authors are evaluated from the very beginning and given an initial rating.
 They are then assessed again after they have successfully completed five orders.
 From there, their star level will be continually reviewed, so that it reflects their current ability level and the quality of work they are producing.
 This helps to ensure that their writing standards do not drop, and that authors are rewarded for hard work and regularly producing quality content.